ulsdevteam/ccvgd-database/README.md

 Student work supervised by [Daqing He](http://www.pitt.edu/~dah44/), in collaboration with the Pitt ULS:
 * Qi Xin
 * Nuoqi Zeng
+* Nianyun Qi

+## Project folders Overview
+* `pythonScript`: Contains python scripts that will load the recorded 18 csv file into existing MySQL database.
+For details please read the README file inside `pythonScript` folder

 Original work in this repo is licensed under the MIT-license.
 Included works retain their respective licenses.